han-vermolen/Jesters/README.md

 ## Problem space
 Introduces the as-is situation of the Kata and provides some of the challenges we aim to address with our architecture.

+### Problem mindmap
+A mindmap of all issues we aim to address.
+We use this mindmap to bridge the problem and solution space.

 ## Solution space
 After we have laid out the issues, we naturally move into describing the solutions to our problem statements from the previous section.

+### Solution projection
+We project our proposed solutions on the Problem mindmap from the previous section

 ### ADRs
 This part contains all the Architecture Decision Records we've written to clarify our most impactful decisions.